quantum-elixir/quantum-core/README.md

 ### tl;dr

-1. Check for [open issues](https://github.com/c-rack/quantum-elixir/issues) or [open a new issue](https://github.com/c-rack/quantum-elixir/issues/new) to start a discussion around a problem you have found.
+1. Check for [open issues](https://github.com/c-rack/quantum-elixir/issues) or [open a new issue](https://github.com/c-rack/quantum-elixir/issues/new) to start a discussion around [a problem](https://www.youtube.com/watch?v=_QF9sFJGJuc).
-2. Issue names should be in the format "Problem: _description of the problem_".
+2. Issues SHALL be named as "Problem: _description of the problem_".
 3. Fork the [quantum-elixir repository on Github](https://github.com/c-rack/quantum-elixir) to start making your changes
 4. If possible, write a test which shows that the problem was solved.
-Code coverage must remain at 100%.
 5. Send a pull request.
-6. Pull request names should be in the format "Solution: _description of your solution_"
+6. Pull request SHALL be named as "Solution: _description of your solution_"
 7. Your pull request is merged and you are added to the [list of contributors](https://github.com/c-rack/quantum-elixir/graphs/contributors)

 ## License